 Other = anyone else you want to add on the sample that will see the report

-- We now require photos with all submissions and you can upload those with your entry in the database.
+We REQUIRE photos with all submissions and you can upload those with your entry in the database.
 You can also upload files such as spray records, soil test reports, nematode reports, etc. We will not process your samples until we have photos.
 This allows us to understand exactly what the symptoms are and increase our accuracy during the diagnostic process.
 Photos from standing height looking out across the turf are ideal.
 Up close photos or those looking straight down at the ground typically aren’t useful unless they clearly show something unique.
 Alternatively, you can email images directly to me at email@example.com if needed.
 Keep image file size below 5MB each and send individually to be certain they make their way through to me.

 Samples should be completely wrapped in aluminum foil, double ziploc bagged (out-of-state only), and shipped overnight to the following address: